finalyards/ZOO-esp32/tof/vl_uld/README.md

 - C/Rust adaptation
 - translation of results from 1D (vectors) to 2D (matrices)
 - enums in place of "magic" integer values
+- merging `.distance_mm`, `.target_status` and the target information (`.nb_target_detected`) together into an enum that is easier to deal with than three separate data sources
+- enforce data validation, craft invariants

 You should not need to use this level directly, in an application.
 Use the [`vl_api`](../vl_api/README.md) instead.